mjbp/forrm/README.md

 #Form
-A lightweight form validation wrapper module to polyfill and standardise HTML5 forms.
+A lightweight form validation wrapper module to polyfill and standardise HTML5 form validation behaviour.

 Demo: [http://mjbp.github.io/form] (http://mjbp.github.io/form)

 ###Why?
-HTML5 forms are rather good but we need 1/ better browser support and 2/ standardised validation errors for our projects.
+HTML5 forms are rather good but branding and UI design requirements determined default browser form validation to be unsatisfactory or unacceptable.
+The choice we faced was between abandoning html5 client-side form validation or taking control of the browser validation behaviour.

+This script is our attempt at the latter.

 ###Getting started
 Code your form(s) in HTML5 using new input types.
 Validation criteria for a field should be set using the pattern attribute.
 Set required and novalidate attributes as needed.